-Why didpeople ferment Macrozamia sarcotesta?
+Why did Noongar people ferment Macrozamia sarcotesta?
 Was it to detoxify it?

 It is our view that over many thousands of years of trial-and-error and empirical scientific observations that Noongar people developed their own unique and sustainable food processing techniques, in particular the controlled anaerobic fermentation of the fruit (seed covering, outer rind) of Macrozamia to enhance its taste and nutritive value and to make it easier to remove from the seed which was not eaten.
-We could find no evidence in the archaeological or ethnohistorical literature, other than the untested assumption of Grey (1840, 1841) and Moore (1842) that the Macrozamia sarcotesta was processed for the purpose of detoxification before consumption.
+We could find no scientific evidence in the archaeological or ethnohistorical literature, apart from the untested assumptions of Grey (1840, 1841) and Moore (1842), that the Noongar people traditionally processed the Macrozamia sarcotesta for the purpose of detoxification.
 We question this assumption that has been perpetuated in the literature even to this day.1

 The Noongar of southwestern Australia are unique in that they were the only Aboriginal group in Australia that consumed the processed red fruit sarcotesta of Macrozamia.
 Their methods of soaking and/or burying the fruit can, in our opinion, best be described as a process of “fermentation.”
 By contrast Aboriginal groups living in Eastern Australia consumed only the processed seed (starchy endosperm) and discarded the oil-rich sarcotesta.2 We have always been curious as to why Noongar people traditionally fermented and consumed only the sarcotesta.
 Was their unique method of anaerobic fermentation an adaptation to the water-scarce environment of southwestern Australia at the time of harvest (late summer/ autumn) or was it their specialised scientific knowledge that fermentation improved the taste and provided a valuable source of high energy fat and nutrition (e.g. vitamin A)?